busayyyo/personal-blog/site/content/post/a-designers-guide-to-git.md

 **6. Add:** After making changes in a file, you should add it.
 Adding makes the git begin to track the changes you make to that file.
 You can can add all changes  `git add <filename> or git add .`

-A little side note, the . after the add command stands for directory.
-So in essential, you are saying add all the changes in this directory.
+A little side note, the . after the add command stands for the directory.
+So in essence, you are saying add all the changes in this directory.

 **7. Commit:** Committing is very important.
 Committing is creating a record of the changes you have just added.
 You get a short SHA code after commit.
 This code can be used to roll back changes just in case you decide that was the wrong change or you wanna go back to a previous version.
 It is essential to add a commit message - which is a short description of the change you just made.